Jeff Rudkin, with permission

 On behalf of the the Peacemaker Corps, I am especially honored and excited to present you with our 2018 “Art of Making Peace” Award.
 Your outstanding leadership using video production to not only develop students' understanding of and sensitivity to profound issues such as bullying, xenophobia, the Holocaust and the importance of interactive global learning, but also creating transferable lifelong skills that will enable your young film makers to be tomorrow’s leaders and peacemakers on the world stage.
 We believe that you, Jeffery Rudkin, exemplify the true meaning of “Art of Making Peace” .

 The Peacemaker Corps’ mission is to facilitate and support peace and tolerance education among the youth of the world.
-The Peacemaker Corps concept grew out of the United Nations mission to promote peace, tolerance and conflict resolution.

 For more information